snehilvj/dmc-docs/docs/layout-overview/layout-overview.md

     :code: false

+### Grid
+Use [Grid](/components/grid) if you need columns with different sizes.
+You can also set spans, spacing, offsets, and ordering and more.

+.. exec::docs.grid.simple
+    :code: false

 ### Group
-Use [Group](/components/group) if you want to put several items next to each other horizontally.
+Use [Group](/components/group) if you want to put items next to each other horizontally.

 .. exec::docs.group.interactive
     :code: false

 ### Stack
-Use [Stack](/components/stack) if you want to put several items next to each other vertically
+Use [Stack](/components/stack) if you want to put items next to each other vertically

 .. exec::docs.stack.interactive